Sustainable Investing Info Webinar

-The 2017 program received excellent customer feedback.
-Instructor Matti Suominen's knowledge and expertise, suitability of content and teaching skills and methods all received a full 6.0/6.0.
+The 2019 program received excellent customer feedback.
+Instructor Matti Suominen's knowledge and expertise, suitability of content and teaching skills, and methods all received a full 6.0/6.0.

-Up to 4.5 European Credits (EC) can be transferred from this program to the Aalto Executive MBA or Aalto MBA program.
+4.5 ECTS credits can be transferred from this program to the Aalto Executive MBA or Aalto MBA program.

-The end goal is to enable participants to connect the different economic, finance and accounting dots to create a single holistic view.
-Participants learn how to read and analyze companies’ financial statements and assess the shareholder value of investments and other corporate actions, i.e., learn the skills for value-based management.
+The program enables you to connect the different economic, finance, and accounting dots to create a single holistic view.
+You will learn to read and analyze financial statements and assess the shareholder value of investments and other corporate actions, i.e., learn the skills for value-based management.

-The program is for e.g. non-financial executives, lawyers, business unit heads, bank relationship managers, board members, advisors and consultants.
+The program is designed for non-financial executives, lawyers, business unit heads, bank relationship managers, board members, advisors, and consultants.

-Learning is based on pre-readings, lectures, in-class discussions, case work and a take-home assignment.
-Sharing knowledge and experience is greatly supported and encouraged.
+Learning is based on pre-readings, lectures, class discussions, casework, and a take-home assignment.
+Sharing knowledge and experiences among participants is greatly supported and encouraged.

-Matti holds a PhD in Financial Economics from the University of Pennsylvania.
+Suominen holds a PhD in Financial Economics from the University of Pennsylvania.
 His areas of research are asset pricing and corporate finance.
-He has published articles in leading academic journals such as the Journal of Financial Economics, Journal of Financial and Quantitative Analysis and Journal of Financial Markets (where he received the Best Paper Award).
-Matti previously worked as a consultant at the European Corporate Finance Practice of McKinsey & Co. and as a Chief Dealer in the Options and Futures Markets in Finland.
+He has published articles in leading academic journals such as the Journal of Financial Economics, Journal of Financial and Quantitative Analysis, and Journal of Financial Markets (where he received the Best Paper Award).
+Suominen previously worked as a consultant at the European Corporate Finance Practice of McKinsey & Co. and as a Chief Dealer in the Options and Futures Markets in Finland.
 He continues to be an active consultant to both financial and non-financial companies.

-Matti has taught extensively in the MBA, PhD and Executive Education Programs at INSEAD and elsewhere.
+Matti Suominen has taught extensively in the MBA, PhD, and Executive Education Programs at INSEAD and elsewhere.
 In particular, he was Program Director of the INSEAD "Finance for Executives" program from 2002 until spring 2006.
-He has taught in or directed nearly 30 company specific programs in five different continents for the worlds largest and most successful organizations, including several Fortune 500 companies.
-He has received best teacher awards from both INSEAD and Aalto University Executive Education.
+He has taught in or directed nearly 30 company-specific programs in five different continents for the world's largest and most successful organizations, including several Fortune 500 companies.
+He has received the best teacher awards from both INSEAD and Aalto University Executive Education.